helm/charts/README.md

 ## Owning and Maintaining A Chart

 Individual charts can be maintained by one or more members of the Kubernetes community.
 When someone maintains a chart they have the access to merge changes to that chart.
-To have merge access to a chart someone first needs to be listed on the chart, in the `Chart.yaml` file, as a maintainer.
-If that is the case there are two steps that need to happen:
+To have merge access to a chart someone needs to:

-1. Become a [member of the Kubernetes community](https://github.com/kubernetes/community/blob/master/community-membership.md).
-If you need sponsors and have contributed to charts please reach out to one of the [OWNERS](OWNERS) of the charts repository.
+1. Be listed on the chart, in the `Chart.yaml` file, as a maintainer.
+If you need sponsors and have contributed to the chart, please reach out to the existing maintainers, or if you are having trouble connecting with them, please reach out to one of the [OWNERS](OWNERS) of the charts repository.
+1. Be invited (and accept your invite) as a read-only collaborator on [this repo](https://github.com/helm/charts).
+This is required for @k8s-ci-robot [PR comment interaction](https://github.com/kubernetes/community/blob/master/contributors/guide/pull-requests.md).
-2. An OWNERS file needs to be added to a chart.
-That OWNERS file should list the maintainers GitHub Login names for both the reviewers and approvers sections.
+1. An OWNERS file needs to be added to a chart.
+That OWNERS file should list the maintainers' GitHub login names for both the reviewers and approvers sections.
 For an example see the [Drupal chart](stable/drupal/OWNERS).
 The `OWNERS` file should also be appended to the `.helmignore` file.

 Once these two steps are done a chart approver can merge pull requests following the directions in the [REVIEW_GUIDELINES.md](REVIEW_GUIDELINES.md) file.

 ## Review Process

 For information related to the review procedure used by the Chart repository maintainers, see [Merge approval and release process](CONTRIBUTING.md#merge-approval-and-release-process).

 ### Stale Pull Requests and Issues